iamandrewliao/price-check-notifier-v2/README.md

 Example email sent after search:
 ![](images/email_example.png)
 ## Next steps/improvements
-Time series forecasting using price data stored in the SQL table.
+Time series forecasting using price data stored in the SQL table
 Scrape other sites like Amazon and eBay
 Web app and/or UI